Joel-Singh/denison-snake-programming-competition/README.md

 Yes, except for parts that obviously don't make sense such as network or IO.
 Also, you may not use `std::srand`, this is done already in main, just use `std::rand`.

+# Changelog
+The game will remain static starting on September 18th, unless any particularly egregious bugs are found.

+09-11-2025: Changed the final tick of the game to be 300 instead of 100.
+So games last a minute rather than 20 seconds.

 # Attributions